raspberrypilearning/rock-band/en/step_6.md

 	when [space v] key pressed
 ```

-You can copy your existing code by right-clicking on it and clicking 'duplicate'.
+You can copy your existing code by right-clicking on it and clicking **duplicate**.

 ![screenshot](images/band-duplicate-code.png)